ronakg/awesome-flickr-gallery-plugin/README.txt

 == Upgrade Notice ==

+= 3.1.1 =
+[BUG FIX] Gallery with width less than 100% appears unaligned

 = 3.1.0 =
 [Feature] A custom CSS field which can be used to override plugin's default CSS so that you can infinitely customize your galleries
 - [Bug Fix] On Safari browser, Add Gallery page goes into an alert loop